 Alternatively, you can use epoxy on the open sides and an oil finish on the rest of the item, including bark.

-Many carvers and woodturners prefer to do this because they need to seal the end surfaces of the freshly cut wood stronger than other parts.
+Many carvers and woodturners prefer to do this because they need to seal the end surfaces of the freshly cut wood more strongly than other parts.

 This will prevent the wood from getting discolored or spoiled when the tree oils seep out of the wood – which is a natural process for wood as it dries with time.